scalacenter/bloop/docs/performance-guide.md

 questions and spot build invariants slowing down compilation times.

 The Zipkin UI is rich and featureful with lots of filtering and inspection capabilities.
-It's recommended you play around with Zipkin UI to know how to effectively use the build traces to step up your profiling game.
+It's recommended you play around with the UI to know how to effectively use the build traces to step up your profiling game.

 ## Prepare to run the benchmarks